Dealing with mini roundabouts

 Okay now lets deal with the approach and what you need to do when you get to the roundabout.

-A roundabout is a junction, and from your knowledge of junctions you will know a junction is either OPEN or CLOSED.
+A roundabout is a junction, and from your knowledge of junctions you will know the junction is either OPEN or CLOSED.

 An OPEN junction is one which on the approach, you can see clearly what is approaching from either sides, and in the case of the mini roundabout we are only concerned with what is approaching from the right.